 We have dozens of healthy vegetarian salad recipes that will fill you up and give you the energy you need to power through the second half of your day's duties.
 Some of our best vegetarian salads include our Fall Chopped Salad with Spinach, Butternut Squash, Apples & Cheddar and Vegetarian Taco Salad.

 Bell loves bringing her daughters into the kitchen to teach them how to appreciate food and enjoy healthy eating.
 She told Delish that they love snacking on Greek yogurt, locally sourced fruit and popsicles made with Naked Juices.
 Bell is big on avoiding added sugars, so she enjoys nature's sweet treats.

 Making popsicles with your kids is a great way to help them get comfortable in the kitchen and reap the rewards of making food together.
-Our Banana Buster Pops are a sneaky way to boost your child's whole fruit intake, while our Pineapple, Kiwi & Honeydew Pops are a great way to use up the fruit in your kitchen.
+Our Banana Buster Pops are a sneaky way to boost your child's whole fruit intake.

 Bell loves to prepare a hot dinner for her family whenever she can.
 She told Delish one of her go-to easy dinners is Banza pasta with olive oil, cherry tomatoes with either an egg for a carbonara-like meatless dish or Beyond Meat crumbles for a spaghetti and meatballs-esque dinner.
 She also loves to cook up lots of plant proteins to keep her family full, like lentils, black beans and tempeh.
 She currently serves as a spokesperson for Lightlife, a producer of healthy meat alternatives.